rollerd/r53_traffic_shape_cli/README.md

 ![recordlist](https://github.com/rollerd/r53_traffic_shape_cli/blob/master/imgs/record_list.png)

+#### Load Changesets From File
+You can create a json file that contains the fields for the updated records that you would like to apply.
+Useful for large changes that get made regularly

 #### Status
 Script is cluttered and messy right now, but working for updating weighted record values, viewing all records, viewing weighted records, viewing latency records.